ButinVladimir/cyberiada/ROADMAP.md

 Each city is described as square map of 100x100 cells.
 City is divided into districts.
 Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ or training facility.
 In addition, each district has it's own multipliers to requirements and gain multipliers.

 Each city has it's own line of rewards, each reward requires increasing amount of credibility.
-These rewards are **not** reset after revisiting city with one exception.
-Getting each new reward will increase difficulty level of the city after relocating.
+These rewards are **not** reset after revisiting city with few exceptions.
+Achieving higher credibility will increase difficulty level of the city after relocating.
 Player can achieve multiple rewards in same run.

 Each city district has it's own set of order counters.